Operating Assistance Grants include funding for Main Street Improvements and

 The requested funds should support projects and/or activities that align with the goals and outcomes of the applicant’s annual work plan and contribute to the transformation strategy of the community.
 All projects and/or activities should be completed within one year; a funding match is not required.

-- Increased household and generational wealth building, such as through homeownership, legacy homeowner renovations, and small business development.
+- Increase household and generational wealth building through homeownership, legacy homeowner renovations, and small business development.

-- Accelerated elimination of vacant properties, particularly in Baltimore City.
+- Accelerate the elimination of vacant properties, particularly in Baltimore City.

 Resources